 The hills consist of several hundred small flows and cones.
-It is still considered as an active volcano.
-The last two eruptions (Shaitani and Chainu) occurred in 1856.
+It is still considered an active volcano.
+The last two eruptions (Shetwani and Chainu) occurred in 1856.
 Within the hills is the Leviathan cave, one of the longest lava tubes in the world.

 Flora and fauna

 It offers great hiking and camping experiences.
-Grassland and thickets dominate the lower parts of the hills, as opposed to the mountane forest above 1,800m.
+Grassland and thickets dominate the lower parts of the hills, as opposed to the montane forest above 1,800m.
 The forest has species of Neoboutunia macrocalyx, Tabernaemontana stapfiana, Prunus Africana, Strombosia scheffleri.
-Cassipourea malonsana, Olea Capenisis, alongside with Ilex mitis.
-Furthermore, Erythrina Abyssinia has isolated patches of the forest.
+Cassipourea malonsana, Olea Capenisis, alongside Ilex mitis.
+Furthermore, Erythrina Abyssinia has isolated patches of forest.
 Juniperus procera and Commiphora baluensi dominate the lower forest parts.

 Animals found in the hills include Eastern black rhino, (Diceros bicornis michaeli), Cape buffaloes, Bushbucks, Elands, Elephants, Maasai giraffe, leopards, lions, mountain reedbucks, steinbok and Wildebeest.
 Likewise, there is a common occurrence of zebras, Grant’s gazelles, and cheetahs.
 Moreover, various snakes inhabit the hills, like the black mamba, puff adder, and rock python

 There are various bird species on the hills, with some endemic races.
 Species include: Francolinus shelleyi, Pogonocichla stellate, Zoothera gurneyi, Bradypterus Cinnamomeus, Hieraaetus ayresii, Stephanoaetus coronatus, Polemaetus bellicosus and Cinnyricinclus femoralis.